Restore HyWorks Controller

 -

-The maintenance mode with the Repair option provides different configuration screens as most of the configurations are already done during installation.
-After selecting the Repair option, Administrator will be presented with the following screens:
+The maintenance mode with the Repair option provides different configuration screens because many configurations are already handled during installation.
+After selecting the Repair option, the Administrator will be presented with the following screens:

 -